SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/3_colour.md

 We can also represent colours using **RGB codes** too.
 For example, `skyblue` is represented as `rgb(135, 206, 235)` in RGB.

-For the full list of named colours [check out this site](https://htmlcolorcodes.com/color-names/).
+For the full list of named colours [check out this site,](https://htmlcolorcodes.com/color-names/) or use a [colour picker.](https://htmlcolorcodes.com/color-picker/)

-Or you could pick from every colour [using a picker](https://htmlcolorcodes.com/color-picker/).

 ## Colouring our Page